equinor/radix-public-site/public-site/docs/guides/jobs/job-manager-and-job-api.md

   ]
 }
 ```

+### Batch ID
+Batch can have `batchId` - it is an optional string, where any value can be put.
+Radix does not process it.
+It can exist in a `batchScheduleDescription` (a request body json) for a batch.
+If the `batchId` is specified, it will be returned in the batch status, and it will be shown in the Radix console in the batch list.

 ### Job ID
 Jobs can have `jobId` - it is an optional string, where any value can be put.
 Radix does not process it.
 It can exist in a `jobScheduleDescription` for a single job or in batch jobs